-The crypto market generally refers to Kraken as a very reliable cryptocurrency exchange.
+The crypto market generally refers to Kraken as a very reliable exchange.
 The exchange itself states that it exists for “those who demand fast execution, innovative features, exceptional support, and high security” and that it “always put the client first”.
-Kraken also promotes itself as the most trusted cryptocurrency exchange in the world.
+Kraken also promotes itself as the most trusted crypto exchange in the world.

 An example of how the exchange’s reliability is that the bankruptcy trustee of Mt.
 Gox appointed Kraken to assist in processing the claims of the 127,000 creditors of Mt.
 Gox.
 Its duties in that process were the following: